GoogleEmail

 Gmail is Google's email service used by over 1.8 billion people.
 While the service is free, Google has historically scanned email content for advertising purposes and the service is subject to the US CLOUD Act.

-Why Switch from Gmail?
+Why switch from Gmail?

 • Google analyses email content to build advertising profiles